pyEdTools/CS1-activities/ME 021 Python Project Ideas.md

 1. Housing Roommate Finder -

- Recommend Video Games based on user selection of interests -  Finding out what type of platform/console the user likes to play on, what types of genre of video game the user likes to play, how many people the user like to play with, the duration of how long each game takes to complete
+1. Recommend Video Games based on user selection of interests -  Finding out what type of platform/console the user likes to play on, what types of genre of video game the user likes to play, how many people the user like to play with, the duration of how long each game takes to complete

 1. Periodic Table lookup - The user will enter the name of the element or symbol and will output all the information of that element.

-1. Bobcat Shuttle Tracker -

 1. Bobcat Shuttle Tracker -